Dear well-meaning stranger,

 There are many wonderful sides to autism

-Any parent of a child who is on the spectrum will be able to vouch alongside me when I state that autism comes bearing many unexpected gifts.
+Any parent of a child who is on the spectrum will be able to agree with me when I state that autism comes bearing many unexpected gifts.
 Having a child who is autistic encourages parents to continually see things from new angles, and have their expectations and perceived ideas blown apart and then reassembled in a completely different, fabulous way.
-If my daughter weren’t autistic, she wouldn’t be who she is.
+If my daughter wasn’t autistic, she wouldn’t be who she is.
 She wouldn’t notice the things she does; she wouldn’t have the same level of insight, and she wouldn’t be the all kinds of amazing that she is.

 Autism isn’t like a hat you can take on and off – it affects every single aspect of life.
 And I happen to love my daughter because of that, not in spite of it.
 Having an autistic child comes with its own set of challenges, but that doesn’t make her any less fabulous – it simply means that as her parent, it’s my job to support her, be a constant companion and advocate and encourage her to live her life to the best of her abilities.